Neha-Bhatia551/ThreadNest/README.md

-ThreadNest - is something similar to Reddit, where there would be topics , and the each topic would have comments.
-Its still in progress.
+ThreadNest is an in-progress platform for communities to discuss topics, share knowledge, and engage in threaded conversations, similar to Reddit.
+Built using .NET on the backend and React with React Bootstrap for the frontend, ThreadNest aims to provide a smooth and responsive user experience.

 ## week 1 learnings